 It is absent from some because the authors do not know enough relativity theory to spot the FTL equals Time Travel implication.

-It is absent from the rest because of those who do know enough relativity, practically no author (who just wants a quick way to get their hero from star to star) wants to deal with the huge squirming can of worms opened by time travel.
+It is absent from the rest because of those who do know enough relativity, practically no author wants to deal with the huge squirming can of worms opened by time travel.
+They just wants a quick and easy way to get their hero from star to star.

 This is why the time travel connection is the dirty little secret of science fictional FTL travel.